 Through visionary exhibitions, education programs, publications and retail activities, the centre strives to make connections between creative minds across Australia, heightening awareness of outstanding design, and...

-Arts and culture in Darlinghurst
+Arts and Culture in Darlinghurst

 Museums, galleries and performing arts

-Historic Darlinghurst Gaol is worth a peek for the insight it gives into the lives of the convicts who lugged the sandstone to build the walls in the early 1800s.
-Australian writer, Henry Lawson, penned the poem âOne Hundred and Three' while doing time here for drunkenness and dodging alimony payments.
-Today the gaol is the site of the National Art School.
+The historic Darlinghurst Gaol, now the National Art School, is worth a visit for the insight it gives into the lives of the convicts who lugged the sandstone to build the walls in the early 1800s.
+The famous Australian writer Henry Lawson penned the poem One Hundred and Three while incarcerated here.
+Art exhibitions are held in the former prison.

 For live performances, cabaret lounge Slide creates an alluring atmosphere where you can enjoy cocktails, dinner and amazing fire breathers, aerialists, acrobatic artists, singers and a magician in various themed shows.
 Nearby is the edgy Oxford Art Factory, a live music venue.
 Some of the bars, pubs and restaurants put on live music, such as The Commons and Ginger's in the Oxford Hotel.

 For theatre lovers, reserve your tickets for plays by Griffin Theatre Co. at SBW Stables Theatre, in Nimrod Street, and by Darlinghurst Theatre Co. at the Eternity Playhouse, in Burton Street.
 A short walk east from the Eternity Playhouse is the Sydney Jewish Museum, on Darlinghurst Road.
 The museum has a permanent Holocaust exhibition and free guided tours Monday-Friday and Sunday.